< Free Resources

 Hedging aligns the economic impact of a derivative instrument with the accounting.
 However, in order to achieve this result, an entity must “earn” this right.
 There are four key elements to achieve hedge accounting:

-Our course, Hedge Accounting Qualifications, will help you understand each of these required elements so that you can evaluate whether the effort is worth it for the resulting financial statement presentation.
-You will also learn about the presentation and disclosure requirements should you choose to embark on a journey to employ hedging accounting to align the economics and accounting recognition of risk mitigation efforts.
+Our course, Hedge Accounting: Hedge Accounting Qualification, will help you understand each of these required elements so that you can evaluate whether the effort is worth it for the resulting financial statement presentation.
+You will also learn about the presentation and disclosure requirements.

 Navigating instruments with embedded derivatives